AOSC-Archive/miscdoc/deploykit/01-prd/001-main.md

 #### Software

 DeployKit shall work in a generic LiveCD environment, inside a generic interactive shell (hopefully `bash`).
-This program shall work in a TUI fashion and shall not require any GUI.
+DK shall work in a TUI fashion and shall not require any GUI.

 ### Usability Objectives